Knowledge Hub

 Use a weekly rhythm: read, practice, document and review.
 A simple routine beats occasional intense study that stops after a few days.

-How to keep your career options open
+Keeping career options open

 Build transferable skills: communication, analysis, documentation, data awareness and problem solving.
 These make it easier to move between roles later.